 What you can do: Know the family planning methods available and how to provide them.
 Help make sure that supplies stay in stock.
 Do not rule out any method for a client, and do not hold back information.

 What you can do: Help make sure that everyone can use your facility, even if they have a physical disability.
 Participate in outreach, when possible.
 Do not ask clients, even young clients, to get someone else’s permission to use family planning or a certain family planning method.

 Acceptable information and services

 What you can do: Be friendly and welcoming, and help make your facility that way.
 Put yourself in the client’s shoes.
-Think what is important to the clients—what they want and how they want it provided.
+Ask what is important to the clients—what they want and how they want it provided.

-What you can do: Keep your knowledge and skills up-to-date.
+What you can do: Keep your knowledge and skills up to date.
 Use good communication skills.
-Check that contraceptives you provide are not out-of-date.
+Check that contraceptives you provide are not out of date.

 What you can do: Explain family planning methods clearly, including how to use them, how effective they are, and what side effects they may have, if any.
 Help clients consider what is important to them in a family planning method.

 What you can do: Do not discuss your clients with others except with permission and as needed for their care.
 When talking with clients, find a place where others cannot hear.
 Do not tell others what your clients have said.
 Promptly put away clients’ records.

 What you can do: Ask clients what they think about family planning services.
 Act on what they say to improve care.